 During the initial installation of Windows NT, a paging file is setup automatically on the default boot drive with a size of physical memory + approximately 64 megabytes.
-In a properly configured and tuned Sybase SQL Server environment, no paging should occur; therefore, the size of the paging file can be reduced.
+In a properly configured and tuned Sybase SQL Server environment, no paging should occur after the initial startup of the dataserver.
+Leave the paging file at its recommended default size.